ben-rosenberg/rootsthatruin-reascripts/SlipEditHelper/README.md

 ### Edits at Points with No Transient

 - Increase the Transient Detection threshold
-- If editing drums, gate and/or high/low pass filter the kit pieces before rendering the dummy track

 ### Item Contents Moved to Unintended Grid Points